-Scamming the elderly and grandparents
+Scamming the elderly

 In one version of the medical scam, thieves pose as Medicare representatives to convince older people to turn over personal information.
 In another version, con artists set up makeshift mobile clinics, then bill Medicare for the “services” they provide using the older person’s personal information.
 A third medical scam involves selling counterfeit prescription drugs over the Internet.
 You’re always safer buying your prescriptions from a reputable pharmacy.

 Counterfeit prescription drugs

 Counterfeit drug scams operate on the internet where many seniors go to find better prices on their medications.
 This scam is especially dangerous because, in addition to paying money for fake medicine, victims may buy unsafe substances that can harm them.

 There are at least two versions of this scam.
 In one version, the scammers browse the obituaries, then call the grieving family to claim the deceased died owing them money.
 In the other version, a disreputable funeral home may try to add unnecessary charges to the bill; for instance, by urging the family to pay for a fancy casket when the deceased is being cremated.